Cairnarvon/phash-dups/README.md

 If matches are found, a folder containing all of them will be opened using `xdg-open` (see the `xdg-mime` man page for configuration details).
 Deleting files in this folder will remove them from the database.

 If for some reason you no longer want your database, you can delete it using `phash-clean`.
-This will also kill every running instance of `phashd` you have the rights to kill.
+This will also try to kill the right `phashd` if it's running.

 Read the man pages, or use the `-h` flag, for more information.